 Case study #1 - How we listed tutorials on our own website

 First off, I'll tell you that I created this post to 'scratch my own itch'.
-Until today, I've been wasting time by manually listing the tutorials for each of our WordPress plugins in our knowledge base.
+Previously, I've been wasting time by manually listing the tutorials for each of our WordPress plugins in our knowledge base.
 Every time I'd publish a post about how to use one of our plugins, I'd edit the relevant article in the knowledge base and manually add it to the list.
 Lots of people do this, but it was particularly stupid for me because here at Barn2, we have a WordPress post list plugin to fix exactly this problem!

 As a result, I spent about 10 minutes today using Posts Table Pro to replace the manual lists of posts in 5 articles from our knowledge base.
 It literally only took 10 minutes to list WordPress posts in 5 separate tables because Posts Table Pro does it all for you.